MIT offers multiple support systems to help graduate students develop their writing.

 Writing & Communication Center

-The Writing Center (E39, Room 115) offers several services to MIT undergraduate and graduate students during the academic year.
+The Writing and Communication Center (E18, Room 233) offers several services to MIT undergraduate and graduate students during the academic year.
 They can get free individual consultation about any writing difficulty, from questions about grammar to matters of style, including difficulties common to writers, such as:

 - overcoming writer’s block,